basho/cluster_info/README.md

 The `cluster_info` application provides a flexible and easily-extendible way to dump the state of a cluster of Erlang nodes.

-Some of the information that the application gathers includes:
+Some of the information that the application can gather includes:

 * Date & time
 * Statistics on all Erlang processes on the node